Mount Sungay: People's Park in the Sky

-The People's Park in the Sky, in now poised at the top of Mount Sungay, the highest point of the Province of Cavite.
-The park stands on a 4516 m2 of solid ground and provides a 360-degree view of Cavite and the bordering provinces of Batangas and Laguna, to as far as Manila with a straight-line distance of about 50 km.
-It overlooks four bodies of water – Taal Lake, Balayan Bay, Laguna de Bay and Manila Bay.
-Nearby mountains visible from Mount Sungay include Mount Makiling in Laguna-Batangas border; Mount Malepunyo and Mount Macolod in Batangas; and Mount Banahaw in Quezon.
+The People's Park in the Sky is situated at the peak of Mount Sungay, on a lot measuring 4516 m2.
+It provides a 360°-view of Cavite and the bordering provinces of Batangas and Laguna, to as far as Manila with a straight-line distance of about 50 km.
+It overlooks four bodies of water: Taal Lake, Balayan Bay, Laguna de Bay and Manila Bay.
+Nearby mountains visible from Mount Sungay include Mount Makiling on the Laguna-Batangas border; Mount Malepunyo and Mount Macolod in Batangas; and Mount Banahaw in Quezon.

 Mount Sungay is located at Barangays Dapdap West and Dapdap East in Tagaytay, approximately 8 km east from the Tagaytay City Circle.
 A narrow road takes visitors near the top to the parking lot and entrance of the park.
 The mansion can be reached by a 300 m walk or by a jeepney.